Specialists Feature

 Key concept: A specialist's weekly hours are their default availability.
 Individual calendars can override these hours for campaign/promotional purposes (e.g., "Free Wednesday Mornings 10-12").

-See scheduling-config.md and ../scheduling/README.md for full details on the scheduling system.
+See scheduling-config.md and ../scheduling/index.md for full details on the scheduling system.

 Specialty Associations